basem909/weblog/README.md

 ## Getting Started

-This repository includes files with Ruby that can be used to test the created main classes from the app
+This repository includes files with ruby that can be used to test the created main classes from the app

 Clone this link into your local device.